 - If you are attempting to sue on behalf of your trust, it is crucial to understand whether or not you have the proper standing to do so.
 If you are lacking this standing, your lawsuit will not succeed.
 Instead, your spouse may need to initiate the suit on his or her own behalf.

 The decision to pursue trust litigation isn’t easy.
 Fortunately, we are here to answer your questions.
-We encourage you to reach out today for guidance by sending us an email!
+We encourage you to contact us for guidance today!